ShoshBeer/LearningDictionaries/README.md

     ["hyponym", "corporation", 3.89e-05],
     ["meronym", "factory", 3.55e-05, [
-      ["noun", "A building or other place where manufacturing takes place."], ["noun", "(programming) In a computer program or library, a function, method, etc. which creates an object."]
+      ["noun", "A building or other place where manufacturing takes place."], ["noun", "(programming) In a computer program or library, a function, method, etc. which creates an object."], ...
     ]],
     ...
-  ]
+  ],
   "freqeuncy": 2.39883291901949e-05
 }
 ```